Skip to main content

 port = 5432

-Mind that in the script above we import the presto module and then pass it in destination argument to dlt.pipeline.
-Github pipeline will load the events in append mode.
+Note that in the script above, we import the presto module and then pass it in the destination argument to dlt.pipeline.
+The GitHub pipeline will load the events in append mode.
 You may force replace and merge modes in pipeline.run to check more advanced behavior of the destination.

 After executing the pipeline script: